FctsFxns/schultzen-web/_works/metzineres.md

 ---
 title: Charms and Potions, female cures by metzineres
 categories: Investigation Poetry Magic 2020
-intro: Charms and Potions or Conjuros y colocones in spanish is a poetic investigation on the spirituality by women who use drugs.
+intro: Charms and Potions or Conjuros y colocones in spanish is a poetic investigation on female spirituality by women who use drugs.
 featured_image: /media/images/metzineres3.jpg